 Price Range: $20 to $1,000+

-The average price of synthetic hair extension is $25 for 20-inch weft while Remy hair extensions will net you around $50 to $75 for the same weight.
+The average price of synthetic hair extensions is $25 for a 20-inch weft while Remy hair extensions will net you around $50 to $75 for the same weight.

 Although synthetic strands might be cheaper, you would have to buy new ones more frequently.
 In the end, you will pay a lot of money for extensions that are of far inferior quality.
 That’s why we always recommend that you invest in Remy hair, it pays off in the long run.

 How Long Do Synthetic Hair Extensions Last?